mixmesh/mixmesh/doc/webapp.md

-# Suggestions: The making of a web app
+# A Mixmesh web app

+NOTE: This document was a pre-cursor to the actual implementation of a  Mixmesh web app, i.e. it has not been updated to describe how things work in the current web app.

-This suggested web app will not use a REST API, i.e. it will not be a single page web application (to start with).
-The [suggested REST API](rest.md) is expressive enough build such a single page web appliccation though.
+A Mixmesh web app should ideally be a single page web application using the REST API described in [The Mixmesh REST API](rest.md).

 We should in the end probably use a framwork such as [UIkit](https://getuikit.com/docs/introduction).
 That way we can just write plain HTML and adorn it as seen in, for example, https://getuikit.com/docs/list and https://getuikit.com/docs/iconnav.
 This way we can avoid CSS altogether.
 We do not even need to import an icon pack if we use https://getuikit.com/docs/icon. :-)